My name is Eric Bray. I currently live in Shenzhen, China. I’m glad you found The Marijuana Vape!

-Ayahuasca is regarded in the West and by the shamans that administer it as the most potent form of a natural psychedelic: DMT, the strongest and certainly the longest lasting form, with a journey potentially lasting from 3 to 5 hours!! (ayahuasca medicine and shaman practices are protected by an act of the Peruvian parliament and under national Peruvian law as a culturally protected heritage “patrimony”) if you think that DMT is a harmful and synthetic substance alien to nature and to your body, think again!
+Ayahuasca is regarded in the West and by the shamans that administer it as the most potent form of a natural psychedelic: dimethyltriptamene.
+DMT gives the strongest and certainly the longest lasting form of psychedelic experience, with a journey potentially lasting from 3 to 5 hours!! (ayahuasca medicine and shaman practices are protected by an act of the Peruvian parliament and under national Peruvian law as a culturally protected heritage “patrimony”) If you think that DMT is a harmful and synthetic substance alien to nature and to your body, think again!
 It is found in abundance in many plants and it is actually manufactured by your own brain, in the pituitary gland, and is believed to be released in large quantity at certain moments in your life cycle.

 Deep meditation is now postulated to trigger its release from the pituitary gland.
 I had read that one ayahuasca journey and experience was for many the equivalent of what could be achieved by years of dedicated meditation and fasting or 100 hours of intense psychotherapy.
 That sounded fantastic, but also weird and rather frightening to my comfort driven, rational, Western mind.

 All care and take your own responsibility